 We have the fight of our lives ahead to save our British values which are rooted in our beautiful countryside, high animal welfare standards and our world beating British food.

-The Australian and New Zealand free trade agreements will trigger a domino of similar trade deals which will savage Britain by handing away control to global producers to dump their low standard food on the British public.
+The Australian and New Zealand free trade agreements have triggered a domino of similar trade deals currently being negotiated which will savage Britain by handing away control to global producers to dump their low standard food on the British public.

 That our British farmers are bound by ever increasing controls, including the inevitable live export ban, but then allowing global producers the freedom to live export huge quantities of animals reared in feedlots, infused with hormones and antibiotics, that consume feed grown using pesticides banned here, is an absolute betrayal to every single British person.

 We know that 94% of British people are against lower food and animal welfare standards.
 This government made a manifesto promise to uphold our standards and now they are intent on throwing us all down the river.